 Each break has a typical profile in terms of business performance.
 We measure this performance by turnover, margin, level of productivity, quality of service.

-The dynamic response of the company after the disruption is demonstrated in the following diagram.
+The following diagram demonstrate a dynamic response of the company after the disruption.

 Shortage profile – Source : Sheffi et Rice, 2005